saxoman/training-exercises/docs/coding-guides/build-specific-configurations.md

 Fortunately, for that same reason, you can directly use `process.env` within the proxy config file to avoid having separate proxy configs in most cases.

-On that same note, the `server.ts` for SSR builds can also access `process.env` as it's set at runtime.
+On that same note, the `server.js` for SSR builds can also access `process.env` as it's set at runtime.
 But keep in mind that it stops there - the app itself is built, so even in SSR the client app can't access process environment variables.

 ## Security Considerations